Tuesday's Scottish Gossip

 Former Aberdeen winger Frank Ross says ex-teammate Jay Idzes phoned him for information about the Pittodrie club amid interest in the 22-year-old Go Ahead Eagles centre-half.
 (Press & Journal)

-Leighton Clarkson has admitted there is a "really high possibility" that he could return to Aberdeen following the midfielder's loan spell from Liverpool but says "a lot of it" is out of his control.
+Leighton Clarkson has admitted there is a "really high possibility" that he could return to Aberdeen following the 21-year-old midfielder's loan spell from Liverpool but says "a lot of it" is out of his control.
 (The Scotsman)

-Motherwell striker Kevin Van Veen is high on Groningen manager Dennis van der Ree's shortlist for next season.
+Motherwell striker Kevin Van Veen is high on Groningen manager Dennis van der Ree's shortlist for next season, with the 31-year-old Dutchman pondering his future with a year left of his contract still to run.
 (RTV Noord)

-Dundee United striker Tony Watt, who finished the season on loan to St Mirren, says he knows who he will be playing for next season amid uncertainty over his future at Tannadice.
+Dundee United striker Tony Watt, who finished the season on loan to St Mirren, says he knows who he will be playing for next season amid uncertainty over the 29-year-old's future at Tannadice.
 (The Courier)

 Steven Naismith is edging closer to being appointed permanent Heart of Midlothian manager after the Tynecastle board held discussions on Monday with a plan to reconvene on Tuesday morning to finalise details over the managerial vacancy and with the interim boss's future top of the agenda (Daily Record)